Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Results for a Holistic Adaptive Controller and Observer Design

 \section{Results for a Holistic Adaptive Controller and Observer Design}

 For changing systems where not all states are known and state feedback control is used, it is essential to design both the controller and the required observer as adaptive systems.
 This requires a holistic strategy, i.e., both designs must be equally regarded.
-The linearity of the EDMD model makes it possible to systematically employ existing linear design procedures.
+The linearity of the rEDMD model makes it possible to systematically employ existing linear design procedures.
 Thus, we propose to use a model predictive control in conjunction with a Kalman filter.
-Note here that the linear design process is realized in a higher dimensional space, i.e., with more states than the original system, so is $N>n$.
+Note here that the linear design process is realized in a higher-dimensional space, i.e., with more states than the original system, so is $N>n$.

-We experimentally demonstrate the success of our method on the stroke mechanism of our golf robot, see Fig.~\ref{fig:golfi}, where the stroke speed control is a challenging task in terms of control engineering due to nonlinear effects, see~\cite{JFTT22}.
+We experimentally demonstrate the success of our holistic method on the golf robot, whose goal is to autonomously learn to hit a golf ball into the hole from an arbitrary starting point on the green using combined data-driven and physics-based methods.
+A detailed description of the golf robot is given in~\cite{JFTT22b}, where the overall problem is decomposed into seperate sub-tasks.
+The stroke speed control of the golf club is a challenging task in terms of control engineering because of nonlinear effects, changes in dynamics due to the replacement of the golf club and additionally because not all states can be directly measured.
+Based on these considerations, we selected this subtask to demonstrate the success of our method.

 The procedure for approximating a static EDMD model is described in \cite{JTT22} and extended by Algorithm~\ref{alg:redmd} to include adaptability in this work.
-We initialized the EDMD model offline using historical training data and implemented a model predictive control with a Kalman filter using our recursive Koopman-based model.
-Then we changed the robot by mounting an extra mass and thus doubling the golf club mass and increasing the frictional torque of the driven shaft by tightening belts.
+The dimension of the original system is $n=2$ and is increased to $N=4$ by the Koopman approach.
+We initialized the rEDMD model offline using historical open-loop training data and implemented a model predictive control with a Kalman filter using our adaptive Koopman-based model, see Fig.~\ref{fig:control_loop}.
+Then we changed the robot by mounting an extra mass and thus doubling the golf club mass and additionally by increasing the frictional torque of the driven shaft by tightening belts.
 Note here that these unrealistically strong system changes are for illustration purposes only to demonstrate the power of our algorithm.
-Fig.~\ref{fig:adaptive_plot} shows the resulting control performance on the basis of the cumulated quadratic control error
+Fig.~\ref{fig:adaptive_plot} illustrates the resulting control performance on the basis of the cumulated quadratic control error